openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       a.foo() // Method is called, `Method A.foo is called` to be printed out

-The precedence between methods and *extension functions* can be expressed by the formula below:
+The precedence between methods and *extension functions* can be expressed by the following formula:

-  derived type instance method < base type instance method < derived type extension function < base type type extension function
+  derived type instance method < base type instance method < derived type extension function < base type extension function.

-In other words, the priority of standard object-oriented semantics is higher than that of type extension functions.
+In other words, the priority of standard object-oriented semantics is higher than that of type extension functions:

+|

 .. code-block:: typescript
    :linenos: